 On July 30, 2006, Central called her eighth and current Pastor, Dr. Bruce Barton.
 Dr. Barton is a man of vision and energy.
 That combination is leading the Central family into an exciting time of challenge, personal growth and active outreach.
 This strength and leadership has allowed us to cease ministries that were strangling the overall effectiveness of Central Baptist Church.
 Closing a Christian School, re-aligning full-time and part-time staff with common vision and philosophy, eliminating over one-million dollars of indebtedness have been negative decisions that have turned into positive results.
 Starting a bus ministry with four bus routes, doubling our output in Faith Promise Missions dollars, participating in two new church plants in North Carolina and Montana, broadcasting services through radio, TV, and internet, and organizing our Sunday School Classes and Children’s Ministry development have been positive moves for a balanced ministry.

 The interior and exterior of the buildings, roofs, HVAC, and sound systems have all been upgraded or replaced.
-Half of the parking lot has been repaved and work is being planned for new property entrances and front entrance elevations from Balboa Avenue, as well as auditorium platform renovations and stage lighting.
+The parking lots have been repaved and work is being planned for new property entrances and front entrance elevations from Balboa Avenue, as well as auditorium platform renovations and stage lighting.

 Pastor Barton’s expository preaching through books of the Bible and the great doctrines of faith and practice are used in our congregation to help Central Baptist Church be equipped to serve in this new generation.
-Verse-by-verse through Daniel, Revelation and Malachi over the last two years have been some of the highlights of his pulpit ministry.
+Verse-by-verse preaching through Daniel, Jonah, Malachi, and Revelation over the last few years have been some of the highlights of his pulpit ministry.